jaroslavmerta/flexbox-editor/README.md

 # logical structure (loading...)

-Editor made up from components:
+Editor is made up from components:
 - Item (class contains functions that can be applied to all items)
 - BoxItem (class contains functions that affect only box item)
 - ImageItem (class contains functions that affect image item)
 - Main box (class contains functions that affect main box)
+- Menu (class contains functions that create components for menu like unordered lists with buttons, anchors inside, navList, "title div" for group of buttons)
+-

 Menu
 event delegation